bryance-oyang/websocket_ctube/README.md

 ```

 ### Javascript
-On the browser side, we can read the broadcasted data with js:
+On the browser side, we can read the broadcasted data with standard javascript:
 ```js
 const websocket = new WebSocket("ws://localhost:9743");
 websocket.binaryType = "arraybuffer";